wwcs2027/wwcs2027.github.io/application.md

 # Grants

 We are working as hard as we can to make sure that everyone who is interested in the winter school has a fair chance to attend.
-More information on grants will be given once the application process has started.
+More information on grants may be given once the application process has started, so please keep checking our website and socials so that you don't miss out!

+## Scholarships for Events on Complex Systems (SECS)

+The Young Researchers of the Complex Systems Society offer a Scholarship for Events on Complex Systems (SECS) to encourage young scientists to participate in events related to complexity science. **As WWCS organizers, we have no control over these grants, and these are not exclusive to WWCS participants but to everyone attending any event.
+However, if you have any financial difficulties, we strongly encourage you to apply after receiving confirmation of acceptance.**

+Find more information on how to apply at [their website](https://yrcss.cssociety.org/grants/secs/).

 <!--